flutter/flutter/specs/parsing.md

         modules_ contains no entries with unresolved promises, then execute the script given by the element's contents, using the associated names as appropriate.
+   - If _token_ is an automatic end tag token:
+     1. Pop the top node from the _stack of open nodes_, if any.
 4. Yield until _imported modules_ has no promises.
 5. Fire a ``load`` event at the _parsing context_ object.